TaraTritt/dapp-starter/README.md

 If you are already familiar with DApp development, jump to the [Prerequisites](https://github.com/TaraTritt/dapp-starter#prerequisites) section below and then follow the steps in [Getting Started](https://github.com/TaraTritt/dapp-starter#getting-started).

-## Documentation

-Our wiki is available [here](https://github.com/TaraTritt/dapp-starter/wiki) and will give you a brief overview of everything you need to get started with Ethereum DApp development.

 ## Built With

 * [solc](https://github.com/ethereum/solc-js) - JavaScript bindings for the Solidity compiler